Jamal931/live-portfolio-dashboard/README.md

 A Python-based interactive portfolio tracker with a GUI, live stock prices, and dynamic charts.
 Built with Tkinter, yfinance, pandas, and Matplotlib.

 Track your stocks in real-time, visualize your portfolio allocation, and see total value over time.
-Add or remove stocks dynamically — perfect for building a mini trading dashboard!
+Add or remove stocks dynamically

 ## Features